licton/lovelicton/content/events_march_2019.md

 ### Social Events:

-*    Sunday, March 3rd, @ 2PM-4PM, [Fastelavn: A Danish Carnival in Seattle](https://www.facebook.com/events/299419464100244/), Northwest Danish Association (**$10 entry free for non-members**)<br />
+*    Sunday, March 3rd, @ 2PM-4PM, [Fastelavn: A Danish Carnival in Seattle](https://www.facebook.com/events/299419464100244/), Northwest Danish Association, 1833 N 105th St (**$10 entry free for non-members**)<br />
 Fastelavn is a Danish carnival for kids!
 Come celebrate this Danish tradition with us in Seattle.
 Costumes are encouraged!
-*    Saturday, March 9, @ 12PM-4PM, [Greater Seattle Linux User Group](https://gslug.org/2019/02/23/general-meeting-on-march-9.html), Meet with other Linux users in the area.
+*    Saturday, March 9, @ 12PM-4PM, [Greater Seattle Linux User Group](https://gslug.org/2019/02/23/general-meeting-on-march-9.html),North Seattle College, Education Building, Room 1840A<br /> Meet with other Linux users in the area.
-*    Monday, March 11, @ 6PM-8PM, [North Seattle Tech Talks: Surviving Technical Interviews](https://www.meetup.com/North-Seattle-Tech-Talks/events/258472973/)<br />
+*    Monday, March 11, @ 6PM-8PM, [North Seattle Tech Talks: Surviving Technical Interviews](https://www.meetup.com/North-Seattle-Tech-Talks/events/258472973/), North Seattle College, 9600 College Way North, Room CC1161<br />
 We'll be talking about how to survive – and thrive – in the software development interview process, including tips and tricks for answering both behavioral and technical interview questions.
 *    Friday, March 22, @ 7PM-8:3PM [1st Annual Continuing Education Writers Salon](https://www.facebook.com/events/423875805023784/)<br />
 1st Annual CE Writers Salon where the Juror Award Winners from our CE Writers Contest will have the opportunity to read their work.
 All are welcome to this event.
 Drinks and snacks will be served.